 - Munchkin Impossible has the triple agent card.
 It allows you to claim allegiance to three nations (out of the four available) at the same time.
 There's also the sidekick Dusty McRonin, the man of too many allegiances.

 - BIONICLE has a rather simple one, as these things go: Roodaka worked for both the Brotherhood of Makuta and the Dark Hunters, but she played them off of each other and her true allegiance is to herself.
-Eventually both sides found out and started targeting her; at which point a third faction, the Order of Mata Nui, caught her and made her a Boxed Crook.
+Eventually, both sides found out and started targeting her; at which point a third faction, the Order of Mata Nui, caught her and made her a Boxed Crook.

-- EVA from Metal Gear Solid 3.
-When Snake meets her, he assumes that she is a NSA agent who defected to the Soviets and now works for the KGB infiltrating Volgin's private army.
+- EVA from Metal Gear Solid 3: Snake Eater.
+When Snake meets her, he assumes that she is an NSA agent who defected to the Soviets and now works for the KGB infiltrating Volgin's private army.
 But she's actually a Chinese spy posing as a KGB agent and let herself get captured by Volgin.
-She walked into Snake by accident without knowing about his mission (since she didn't know the password), but when he asked her if she was "Adam", she did some quick thinking and said she was Adam's partner "Eva".
-Snake bought it and "Eva" ran with it during the entire mission.
+She walked into Snake by accident without knowing about his mission (since she didn't know the password), but when he asked her if she was "ADAM", she did some quick thinking and said she was ADAM's partner "EVA".
+Snake bought it and "EVA" ran with it during the entire mission.
 For added bonus points, both EVA and Snake were unaware of the fact that ADAM was Ocelot.

-- Zelos of Tales Of Symphonia works for Lloyd by working for Kratos while working for Yggdrasil by pretending to pretend to be helping Lloyd in one ending.
+- Zelos of Tales of Symphonia works for Lloyd by working for Kratos while working for Yggdrasil by pretending to pretend to be helping Lloyd in one ending.
 He also passes information to the Renegades throughout, that group also being headed up by a more traditional Double Agent who's pretending to still be working for Yggdrasill himself.
 Of course, Zelos' true allegiance for most of the game is to himself, explicitly so when he's found out.
-Afterward, he either pulls a genuine and permanent Heel Face Turn or else forces the party to fight and kill him, depending on which path you're on.
+Afterward, he either pulls a genuine and permanent HeelFace Turn or else forces the party to fight and kill him, depending on which path you're on.

-- Fire Emblem: Path of Radiance and Radiant Dawn have Naesala, Raven King of Kilvas.
+- Fire Emblem: Path of Radiance and Fire Emblem: Radiant Dawn have Naesala, Raven King of Kilvas.
 He works for Daein as a mercenary leader (the rest of the mercenaries are Kilvans), and he seemingly betrayed Reyson for Oliver, but later he betrays Daein to protect Reyson and Leanne from Ashnard.
 Chronic Backstabbing Disorder, anyone?
 Turns out his ultimate loyalty was to his own kingdom, but this was complicated by a blood pact he'd signed with a certain Begnion senator.
 Generally, he took whichever side would benefit Kilvas the most, or harm it the least.
 The last time he switched sides, he did so in order to secure the blood pact and do away with it once and for all.

-- In Knights of the Old Republic, you can become this for the two instructors of the Sith Academy on Korriban, pitching them against each other while pretending to work for each of them as a double agent.
+- In Knights of the Old Republic, you can repeatably betray the two instructors of the Sith Academy on Korriban, pitching them against each other while pretending to work for each of them as a double agent.
 This can end with them both saying to kill the other, then they feel the effects of the poison you gave to both of them, leading them to realize you are working for yourself.
 As is proper for a Sith, so really they're very good teachers.

-- In Baldur's Gate II, while in Underdark, you can triple-cross two Drow priestesses, an elder Baatezu, and a white dragon, who each thinks you work for them, while in reality, you pursue your own agenda...
+- In Baldur's Gate II, while in Underdark, you can triple-cross two Drow priestesses, an elder Baatezu, and a silver dragon, who each thinks you work for them, while in reality, you pursue your own agenda...

-- The Lost Archive DLC in Assassins Creed Revelations reveals Lucy to be one.
+- The Lost Archive DLC in Assassin's Creed: Revelations reveals Lucy to be one.

 - Harley Filben in Deus Ex.
 He starts off as a UNATCO informant giving JC Denton information about the NSF.
-As it turns out, he's working for then NSF.
+As it turns out, he's working for the NSF.
 And near the end of the game, he reveals that he's actually part of the Illuminati, posing as an NSF agent.
 The funny thing is, every time he reveals a new identity, that's the side you happen to be working with at that part in time.
 He was on your side the whole time.

 - Dietrich Troy/Nicklaus in Spy Fiction.
 He's working for both Phantom and Enigma.
 He's committed several acts of terrorism, but also wants revenge on Scarface.
 In hindsight, it also appears that he specifically arranged the destruction of the primary Lahder production facilities, the rescue of Doctor Coleman, and the defeat of Scarface, so he's at least against Enigma if not necessarily aligned with Phantom.